SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 Scenario 1: **Processing a Gift Refund**

 A donor requests a refund.
-The flow checks eligibility and processes the refund, notifying the donor via email.
+After checking that the donor is eligible for a refund, the refund is processed, then the donor is notified via email.

 Scenario 2: **Program Cancellation**